 The Department of Foreign Languages and Literatures offers courses to assist graduate students in preparing to use modern foreign languages in research and advanced study.
 These courses are not open to undergraduates.
-With special permission of the Graduate School, certification may be obtained in languages not normally taught by the department.

-The following courses are designed to be audited, and credits do not apply toward advanced degrees.
+The following courses can be audited or taken as credit-only; credits do not apply toward advanced degrees.

-FLF 401 French for Graduate Students FLG 401 German for Graduate Students FLS 401 Spanish for Graduate Students
+FLF 401 French for Graduate Students

+FLG 401 German for Graduate Students

+FLS 401 Spanish for Graduate Students